ology/Bach-Chorales/README.md

 > gunzip chorales.zip
 > mv chorales public/

-Of course your system must have the required perl modules (as listed in the Makefile.PL PREREQ_PM section).
+Of course your system must have the required perl modules (as listed in the cpanfile).

 > cpanm --installdeps .